durysvit/GooD_Autobackuper/README.md

 * the program has a graphical interface;
 * the program starts automatically — works in the background;
 * the ability to log in to Google;
-* possibility to specify the directory from which files are copied;
+* ability to specify the directory from which files are copied;
 * the ability to specify the Google Drive directory to which files are copied;
 * the ability to set the exact time of copying files.

 Non-functional requirements include:
-* possibility to save authorization data;
+* ability to save authentication data
 * the ability to authorize one Google account.

 ## User manual